 Write from the Beginning – How We Do It in Our Class

-April 13, 2007 at 7:37 am | In education, elementary, graphic organizers, inner city, third grade, writing | Leave a Comment
+April 13, 2007 at 7:37 am | Posted in education, elementary, graphic organizers, inner city, third grade, writing | Leave a comment

 As I mentioned before, Thinking Maps are the most useful graphic organizers I’ve been trained to teach.
 Our school is lucky because not only did we receive the Thinking Maps training, we also received the Write from the Beginning training, which uses Thinking Maps to organize writing.